GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/gcsfuse/README.md

-# Distributed Inferencing on vLLM
+# Distributed Inferencing on vLLM using GCS

-There are three common strategies for inference on vLLM:

-- Single GPU (no distributed inference)
-- Single-Node Multi-GPU (tensor parallel inference)
-- Multi-Node Multi-GPU

-In this guide, you will serve a fine-tuned Gemma large language model (LLM) using graphical processing units (GPUs) on Google Kubernetes Engine (GKE) with the vLLM serving framework with the above mentioned deployment strategies.
-You can choose to swap the Gemma model with any other fine-tuned or instruction based model for inference on GKE.

-- Single GPU (no distributed inference) - If your model fits in a single GPU, you probably don't need to use distributed inference.
-Just use the single GPU to run the inference.
-- Single-Node Multi-GPU (tensor parallel inference) - If your model is too large to fit in a single GPU, but it can fit in a single node with multiple GPUs, you can use tensor parallelism.
-The tensor parallel size is the number of GPUs you want to use.
-For example, if you need 4 GPUs, you can set the tensor parallel size to 4.
+This guide demonstrates how to serve a model with vllm using GCS.
 By the end of this guide, you should be able to perform the following steps:

 - Deploy a vLLM container to your cluster to host your model
 - Use vLLM to serve the fine-tuned Gemma model